philzook58/philzook58.github.io/_notes/CS/databases.md

 [Conjunctive Query Fun](https://github.com/lorenzleutgeb/cqf) queures to solve NP problems. another angle on the bdd = gj thing

+hypergraph. vertices are variables. hyperedges are tables

+hypertree width

+CSP is finding homomorphisms to structures. graph coloring.
+The from is the instance queries are finding homomorphisms from structures (the query pattern).
+The to is the database

+quantified boolean formula.
+Interesting.
+Model checking a QBF... use a database?
+Seem wacky.
+Hmm.
+Use an ROBDD.
+Makes sense then the connection between GJ and ROBDD.
+ROBDD and elimination ordering?

 ## Schema

 https://en.wikipedia.org/wiki/Database_normalization

 schema is finite set of relation symbol names an instance is a set of concrete relations with those symbol names.
 Sometimes also called a structure

 ## Functional Dependencies